-Most patients with cardiomyopathy have heart failure.
+Most people with cardiomyopathy have heart failure.

 Recently, implantable artificial heart pumps have been developed.
 These may be used for very severe cases.
 However, not all people need or are able to have this advanced treatment.

-Hare JM.
+Falk RH, Hershberger RE.
 The dilated, restrictive, and infiltrative cardiomyopathies.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 68.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 65.

-Review Date: 7/11/2012
+Review Date: 5/5/2016

-Reviewed By: David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc. Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.